HenriqueSFernandes/Lets-Cook/README.md

 * #### Seller

 A seller is typically a university student eager to share their culinary skills and earn some extra money.
-Each seller has in addition to the User fiels, a sellerId, a deliverRadius (where they deliver food), their average rating, their specialities and their sales record.
+Each seller has in addition to the User fields, a sellerId, a deliverRadius (where they deliver food), their average rating, their specialties and their sales record.
 After getting accepted he can post a variety of dishes for sale,

 * #### Buyer

 A buyer is essentially a university student seeking convenient and tasty food options within their campus community.
 Each buyer has in addition to the User fields, a BuyerId and its BuyingHistory.
-He can also follow his favourite sellers.
+He can also follow his favorite sellers.

 * #### Admin